OzanBoran/JokeTeller/README.md

 - The code includes error handling for API requests, but ensure proper network connectivity.
 - Customize the code as needed for your specific project requirements.

+## Deployment

+The project is deployed and can be accessed online at: https://ozan-boran.github.io/JokeTeller/

+## Credits
+- **Developer:** Ozan Boran